Nicholas Alahverdian: Lawsuit against the DCYF

-In February 2011, Alahverdian initiated a federal lawsuit against the Department of Children Youth and Families (DCYF), the states of Florida and Nebraska, six residential facilities, and 18 individuals, for alleged abuse committed against him.
+In February 2011, Alahverdian initiated a federal lawsuit against the DCYF, the states of Florida and Nebraska, six residential facilities, and 18 individuals, for alleged abuse committed against him.
 Among the individuals sued were Rhode Island Governor Donald Carcieri and Family Court Chief Judge Jeremiah S. Jeremiah.

 In August 2013, the federal lawsuit was settled by the parties, in exchange for Rhode Island waiving a more than $200,000 lien that was placed on any settlement proceeds from the lawsuit.
 The lien was for medical expenses incurred while he was in state foster care.
 The lawsuit concluded with the DCYF expressly denying any "liability or culpability regarding the allegations" according to the DCYF's deputy director Kevin Aucoin.
 Alahverdian acknowledged that he had released the state of Rhode Island and its government employees from liability.
 The court itself did not reveal details of the settlement.
 Alahverdian also agreed to dismiss two other lawsuits he had filed, one which accused DCYF of violating a confidentiality agreement, and another against state sheriffs.

-Personal legal issues

-2008 sexual imposition conviction

-According to a Sinclair Community College student, in January 2008, she met Alahverdian on campus in Ohio and had lunch with him, after which he offered to walk with her to her next class; then in a basement stairwell, he "pinned" her against a wall, groped her and masturbated himself.
-When she protested, he said: "I'm almost done.
-Don't be a bitch".
-She also said that Alahverdian later apologized and told her "he couldn't help it" because she was "so beautiful — and not to tell anybody."
-She made a police report.